openwms/org.openwms.tms.transportation/README.md

 ```

 In a distributed environment the service configuration is fetched from the central [OpenWMS.org Configuration Service](https://github.com/spring-labs/org.openwms.configuration).
 This behavior can be enabled by activating the Spring Profile `DISTRIBUTED`.
-Additionally it makes sense to enable asynchronous
+Additionally, it makes sense to enable asynchronous
 communication that requires a running [RabbitMQ](https://www.rabbitmq.com) instance - just add another profile `ASYNCHRONOUS`.
-If the latter
+If the latter is not applied all
-is not applied all asynchronous AMQP endpoints are disabled and the service does not send any events nor does it receive application events
+asynchronous AMQP endpoints are disabled and the service does not send any events nor does it receive application events from remote
-from remote services.
+services.
 The AMQP protocol with the [RabbitMQ](https://www.rabbitmq.com) is currently the only supported message broker.
-But
+But switching to others, like [HiveMQ (MQTT)](https://www.hivemq.com)
-switching to others, like [HiveMQ (MQTT)](https://www.hivemq.com) or [Apacha Kafka](https://kafka.apache.org/), is not rocket science.
+or [Apacha Kafka](https://kafka.apache.org/), is not rocket science.

 ```
 $ java -jar target/openwms-tms-transportation-exec.jar --spring.profiles.active=ASYNCHRONOUS,DISTRIBUTED